harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - Vowels are closely involved in prosodic variation such as [tone](<https://en.wikipedia.org/wiki/Tone_(linguistics)>), [intonation](<https://en.wikipedia.org/wiki/Intonation_(linguistics)>) and [stress](<https://en.wikipedia.org/wiki/Stress_(linguistics)>).
 Note that American English tend to be monotone but stress is still very impactful.

+#todo articulation of vowel is primarily by height and backness.

 #### Common GA Vowels